Our Verdict

 Comgrow Creality K1C Wins

 Bottom Line: Comgrow Creality K1C is the better choice.
-It offers a slightly larger Z-axis build volume (249.
+This printer offers superior material versatility with its 300C nozzle supporting carbon fiber filaments, alongside a slightly larger Z-axis build volume of 249.

 Key Differences